vasylsidnenko/swift-ai-api/README.md

 - The prompt for question generation (for both OpenAI and Claude agents) now uses the `question` field from `AIRequestQuestionModel`.
 This field is included in the prompt as an "Approximate or rough question/idea" to better guide the model towards the desired question content.
 An English comment is added in the relevant code section.

+## Changelog

+### 2025-04-21
+- Frontend (main.js) updated: now sends only 'provider' (not 'ai') in requests to /api/generate and /api/validate, fully matching the MCP server API specification.
+The 'ai' field is removed from the payload for strict compliance.

+### 2025-04-21
+- Fixed JavaScript error `Cannot redeclare block-scoped variable 'validationCheckbox'` in `application/static/js/main.js` by removing a duplicate `const validationCheckbox` declaration.
+Now the variable is declared only once and reused throughout the script.

 This project provides an API and web interface for generating programming questions, answers, and multiple-choice tests using various AI models.
 It supports multiple platforms (Apple, Android) and dynamically loads available AI providers (OpenAI, Google AI, DeepSeek AI, etc.) found in the `mcp/agents` directory.

 ## Features